myzi-me/ds2onlinefix/README.md

 I got a chance to test it seems to be working https://www.youtube.com/watch?v=xp_bbVdFU2I

+26/10/2025 - Login server has been fully offline for a day, fix wont work when this happens, maybe its for maintenence for a fix, or it died, no maintenence tweet

 # How to use

 Download test release build from releases